axelerant/testimonials-widget/readme.txt

 == Thank You ==

-A big, special thank you to [Joe Weber](https://plus.google.com/100063271269277312276/posts) of [12 Star Creative](http://www.12starcreative.com/) for creating the Aihrus Testimonials banner.
+A big, special thank you to [Joe Weber](https://plus.google.com/100063271269277312276/posts) of [12 Star Creative](http://www.12starcreative.com/) for creating the Testimonials Widget banner.
 It's fantastic.

 A cool thanks to RedRokk Library for the [redrokk_metabox_class](https://gist.github.com/1880770).
 It makes configuring meta boxes for your posts, pages or custom post types a snap.